“Please try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

-Peeking my head out into empty the hall, it gave me a moment to regroup, even though I could hear the boots stomping towards us.
+Peeking my head out into the empty hall gave me a moment to regroup, even though I could hear the boots stomping towards us.

 “What’s going on in that head of yours?”
 He asked.

 I shoved my clothes into my purse and found a lace slip dress hanging in the closet.
-Quickly dropped it over my head.
-Digging my fingers into my hair I shook out my curls trying to make myself look as disheveled as possible.
+I quickly dropped it over my head.
+Digging my fingers into my hair, I shook out my curls, trying to make myself look as disheveled as possible.

 Jason’s head was still craned out the door.
 “Better make it quick love, there are about ten guards headed towards us.”

 “Almost done,” I promised, taking off the rosary and draping it over his head.

 “This is Mimi’s magic?”
 Jason asked, touching the talisman.
 “What’s this thing going to do to me?”

 “It’s going to turn you into a guard, and you’ll lead us out of here or die,” I said, flipping through the album, stopping once I found the picture of Mimi wearing the rosary.
 Hovering my hand over the picture, I could hear her incantation.
 “Hold me close, my dear, and do not fear those who come beyond the grave.”

 “Sounds like I’m going to die.”
 Jason interrupted.

 “Hush.”
 I hissed.
 “Free thy body, readying the bridge of both our worlds, hail them home with their names.
 Join the many to one soul.”